Wang Cong

-Wang Cong (王聪 (Wáng Cōng); born 15 May 1992) is a Chinese mixed martial artist, boxer and Sanda kickboxer currently competing in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
+Wang Cong (王聪 (Wáng Cōng); born 15 May 1992) is a Chinese mixed martial artist, boxer, and Sanda kickboxer currently competing in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
 She was the Kunlun Fight Women's Lightweight Champion as well as the Kunlun Fight 2018 Legend of Mulan Tournament winner.
-As of September 9, 2025, she is #12 in the UFC women's flyweight rankings.
+As of July 11, 2026, she is #6 in the Meta UFC women's flyweight rankings.

 With regards to her amateur credentials, she won a gold medal in Sanda at the 2013 World Wushu Championships and another gold medal at the 2014 Asian Games.
 She won a silver medal in amateur boxing at the 2019 World Championships.